steadyfox2/steadyfox2/README.md

-Hi This is steadyfox2 github.
+Hello This is steadyfox2 github.
 Thank for your visiting 👋 My goal is to be a steady Data Analyst.

 ### 👩🏻‍💻 Experiences